Generator intent

 Can I resize the exported STL?

-You can resize it, but avoid scaling so small that individual QR modules become too fine for the printer to reproduce cleanly.
+You can resize it, but avoid scaling so small that individual QR squares become too fine for the printer to reproduce cleanly.

 This site is organized around the job you are trying to complete, not around a flat list of file formats.